yinguobing/facial-landmark-detection-hrnet/README.md

 ```

 ### Monitor the training process
 Use TensorBoard.
-The log and profiling files are in directory `./logs`
+The log and profiling files are in directory `logs`

 ```shell
 tensorboard --logdir /path/to/facial-landmark-detection-hrnet/logs